So, you want to be a coach or captain? Zuluru includes many tools and features to make this often thankless job much easier.

 Recent and Upcoming Games

-The "Recent and Upcoming Schedule" section of the Zuluru home page provides a timely snapshot of the most important events on your schedule.
+The "Recent and Upcoming Schedule" section of the Zuluru Dashboard provides a timely snapshot of the most important events on your schedule.

 Upcoming games will also be listed.
 Opponent names and shirt colours are shown for quick reference, and you can click on team names to see their details and roster.
 A location code is also given; hovering over that will show the full name, and clicking on it will take you to a page with full details, including a further link to a Google map.